Suitable soils and optimum pH

 How to sow

 Mixes can be broadcast or drilled but should not be sown deeper than 1cm.
 If broadcasting, it is best to comb harrow first to create a tilth.
-It is always important to roll using a flat or Cambridge roller after sowing.
+If drilling the seed it can be useful to drill at two slightly different angles at a half rate, this will help create a thicker, less uniformly spaced sward.

 Management

 New swards can be lightly grazed around five or six weeks after establishment (depending on soil and weather conditions).
 Over-grazing will always damage grass so swards should be given regular rest periods of a few weeks throughout the growing season to recover and regrow.
 Annual weeds will disappear when grazed.
 Perennial weeds can be more problematic and should be controlled prior to seeding.
-Selective herbicides can be used on docks, thistles and nettles but, as is often the case, prevention is better than cure.
+Selective herbicides can be used on Docks, Thistles and Nettles but, as is often the case, prevention is better than cure.

 Nutrient requirements

 Soil nutrient levels should be checked every two years and any deficiencies made up using fertiliser or farm yard manure.
 If fertilising, take horses off the grazing for around two weeks after any application to allow the nutrients to be absorbed properly.
+Often a balanced fertiliser low in N but providing P & K is appropiate, helping to reduce the risk of a flush of rich grass (such as Paddock Royale).

 Date Posted: 22nd January 2018